STOP THE HATE IN ACTION

 “Go back to your country!”

-Oscar and his family from Mexico were consistently harassed by their neighbor, a white woman.
+In Santa Maria, Oscar and his family from Mexico were consistently harassed by their neighbor, a white woman.
 “Go back to your country!” she would yell.
 It got worse when she began stealing their plants, bicycles, and even their dog.
-When they asked for their belongings back in limited English, she became violent and hurt Oscar’s friends who were there.
-Thankfully, a restraining order was approved, prohibiting any further contact.
+When they asked for their belongings back in limited English, she became violent and hurt Oscar’s friends who were visiting.

 Oscar, his family and friends are now fully recovered from their violent experience, and feel much safer knowing there are programs to support them if hate were to return.